vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ### Modifying existing cli-service command

 If you want to modify an existing cli-service command, you can retrieve it with `api.service.commands` and add some changes.
-We're going to print a message to the console with a port where application is running:
+We're going to print a message to the console with a port where the application is running:

 ```js
 const { serve } = api.service.commands